MawaddahAl/Concerts-and-Conferences-Management-System-CCMS-/README.md

 ---

 This project is for academic and demonstration purposes.
-For commercial use, please contact the developer.

 ---